davesmith/Respond/README.md

 1. The cross domain part is new to me and therefore untested.

 ### Caveats
-1. Avoid adding a link[rel=stylesheet] with an empty href.
-It might mess with IE8.
+1. Avoid having stylesheet link elements with an empty href (like anyone would anyway) it might mess with IE8.

 # Original Respond.js documentation
 ### A fast & lightweight polyfill for min/max-width CSS3 Media Queries (for IE 6-8, and more)